 Mthwakazi is a traditional nation made up of modern-day Matabeleland and parts of the modern-day midlands regions within the modern state of Zimbabwe.
 Modern-day Matabeleland is divided into three provinces: Matabeleland North, Matabeleland South and Bulawayo, the capital of the region.
 These provinces are located in the west and south-west of modern-day Zimbabwe, between the Limpopo and Zambezi rivers.

 The region is named after its inhabitants the Ndebele people.
-Other ethnic groups who inhabit parts of Matabeleland include the Tonga, Sotho, Kalanga, Venda among other Peoples.
+Other ethnic groups who inhabit parts of Matabeleland include the Tonga, Sotho, Kalanga, Venda among others.
 It has to be noted too that Mthwakazi is also home to non-Black citizens who include those of European and Asian decent among others.

 Below are the proposed provinces of an autonomous Mthwakazi

-The major city is Bulawayo, other towns of note in the region are Beitbridge, Lupane, Plumtree, Victoria Falls and Hwange.
+The major city is Bulawayo, other towns of note in the region are Beitbridge, Gwanda, Lupane, Plumtree, Victoria Falls and Hwange.

 The mighty Zambezi River provides perhaps the best hope for a long-term solution to water problems in Matabeleland.
-However, Zimbabwe government plans to draw water from the Zambezi River to the region via the conveniently named project Matabeleland Zambezi Water Project have yet to materialise meaning crop farming and industrial growth have continued to decline since the 1980 ‘independence’.
+However, Zimbabwe government plans to draw water from the Zambezi River to the region via the conveniently named project Matabeleland Zambezi Water Project have yet to materialise meaning crop farming and industrial growth have continued to falter since the 1980 ‘independence’.